Frequently Asked Questions

 Follow up consultations are $140.

-What are the charges if I book two pets in on the same day?
+What are the fees if I book two pets in on the same day?

 $25 discount is given for the second (initial) consultation during the same day, eg. $140.

-Note: You will need to book out 2 consecutive appointment time slots for each dog/cat.
+Note: You will need to book out 2 consecutive appointment time slots.

-Please email me for special arrangements if appointment schedule doesn't fit.
+Please email me for special arrangements if appointment schedule does not fit.

 Can I claim your consultation fees from my pet insurance?